cypnk/Cabin-Life/Solar Air Heater/README.md

 ![rear cavities](https://github.com/cypnk/Cabin-Life/blob/master/Solar%20Air%20Heater/rear-cavities.png)

 The inner shelf supports the inner corrugated panel.
 The air from the interior travels over the inner panel.
-The inner corrugated panel may be supported with steel wire and sealed in place with silicone.
+The inner corrugated panel may be supported with steel wire and sealed in place with silicone or the above edge strip method.

 ![shelf bottom](https://raw.githubusercontent.com/cypnk/Cabin-Life/master/Solar%20Air%20Heater/shelf-bottom.png)